iVishalr/BigHOST/README.md

 docker stop $(docker ps -a -q) && docker rm $(docker ps -a -q)
 ```

-To run a MR Job follow the steps given below
+To run a MR Job follow the steps given below (no longer relevant)

 1. Build Image
 2. Run the image in docker container